claudiumihait/mask-stock/README.md

 Following technologies were used in developing this app:

 1. **JavaScript:** The core programming language used to develop the app, enabling interactive and dynamic functionalities.
+2. **React:** React is a popular JavaScript library for building user interfaces.
+It allows for the creation of reusable UI components and provides a declarative approach to building interactive UIs.
+React was used in the app to create dynamic and efficient user interfaces.
-2. **Node.js:** The app is developed using Node.js, an open-source JavaScript runtime environment, which allows running JavaScript on the server-side.
+3. **Node.js:** The app is developed using Node.js, an open-source JavaScript runtime environment, which allows running JavaScript on the server-side.
 3. **HTML:** The standard markup language for creating the structure and content of web pages.
 3. **CSS:** Cascading Style Sheets are utilized to enhance the visual presentation and styling of the application, ensuring an appealing and user-friendly interface.
 4. **Express:** The app is built on the Express framework, a popular web application framework for Node.js.
 Express simplifies the development of server-side functionality, routing, and handling of requests and responses, enabling efficient and scalable web applications.